StartupsPoleEmploi/estime-frontend/README_EN.md

 foo@bar:~$ docker stats
 ```

-## How to know the version of the deployed application ?
+## How to know the deployed application version ?

 You just have to access to [https://estime.pole-emploi.fr/version.json](https://estime.pole-emploi.fr/version.json)